AlphsX/qoder-spec-agents/README.md

 ## 🎯 Project Status

 Checkmate Spec Preview is currently in active development with regular updates and improvements.
-The application is fully functional with mock data for demonstration purposes, and can be easily connected to real AI APIs and external services by configuring the appropriate API keys.
+The application features a complete database schema with user management, conversation tracking, and API usage monitoring.
+It is fully functional with mock data for demonstration purposes, and can be easily connected to real AI APIs and external services by configuring the appropriate API keys.

 ## 📈 Future Enhancements